samaguiar/southern_hs_referrals/README.md

 - Race,
 - Gender

-Two new data sets were created to remove student and teacher identification to align with FERPA.
+A new combined data sets was created to remove student and teacher identification to align with FERPA.
+A sample data set to run the following functions is provided:

+The sample data set is also used to create a Tableau dashboard to display the data.

 ## Requirements ##
 All needed packages can be installed by the requirements.txt file.
 The following packages are included:
 - pandas
 - matplotlib
+- seaborn

 ## Features Included ##